Existence of generalized Busemann functions and Gibbs measures for random walks in random potentials: Introduction

 In the polymer and percolation literature, two main approaches have been widely utilized to establish the existence of Busemann functions.
 The earliest approach can be traced back to the pioneering work of Newman and collaborators \cite{New-95,Lic-New-96,How-New-01} on first-passage percolation.

-In this approach, quantitative estimates on the strict concavity of the limiting shape are used to prove geodesic coalescence, from which the existence of Busemann functions follows as a consequence.
+In this approach, quantitative estimates on the strict convexity (or concavity, depending on sign conventions) of the limiting shape are used to prove geodesic coalescence, from which the existence of Busemann functions follows as a consequence.
 These ideas were later carried over to other percolation \cite{Bak-13,Bak-Cat-Kha-14,Cat-Pim-12,Cat-Pim-13} and polymer \cite{Bak-Li-19} models.

 However, it is worth noting that obtaining the required curvature bounds for this approach, except for a few specific cases where the shape function can be explicitly computed, remains a major open problem in the field.
 More importantly, from our perspective, such conditions are provably false in full generality.
 It was shown by H\"aggstrom and Meester \cite{Hag-Mee-95} that in two dimensions, every compact convex shape with all the symmetries of the lattice appears as the limit shape of some stationary FPP model.
 See also the polygonal examples constructed in \cite{Ale-Ber-18,Bri-Hof-21}.
 Moreover, even in the FPP setting, geodesic coalescence in dimensions three or higher continues to be an unresolved problem, with even its validity in high dimensions remaining unclear.